-Mea BULE Target 2024 Achievement 2024 Target 2023 Achievement 2023 Rent al Housing Capital expenditure within budget.
-Capital \$3,722,282 Achieved \$2,131,427 Capital \$1,846,592 Achieved \$628,898 1.2.
-Operational expenditure within budget 10 Operating \$1,703,405 Not Achieved \$1,883,584 Operating \$1,462,680 Achieved \$1,430,085 1.3.
-Net surplus before depreciation and tax and after finance expenses as a proportion of the net book value of residential land and buildings at the start of the year greater than 2.25% in 2.25% Not Achieved 0.47% 2.25% Achieved 2.43% Tenant satisfaction with the provision of the company's rental housing greater than or equal to 90% Pl 90% Achieved 90% 90% Achieved 96% Percentage of total housing units occupied by low- income elderly greater than or equal to 90% 90% Not Achieved 80.77% identified NZ National Superannuation as their primary source of income.
-The existing tenants at recently acquired Properties have lowered this percentage.
-(4) 85% Not Achieved 75.27% identified NZ National Superannuation as their primary source of income.
-The existing tenants at recently acquired Properties have lowered this percentage.
-49 1.6.
-Annual rental increases to be no greater than \$50 per week per unit No greater than \$50 perweek per unit Achieved Rent increase no less than \$4 and no greater than \$20 per week per unit No greater than \$50 perweek per unit Achieved There was no rent increase in FY22/23 1.7.
-Increase the portfolio size to 220 units by December 2024 220 units by Decembe r 2024 Not Achieved UPL has 183 units 220 units by Decembe r 2023 Not Achieved Number of units decreased to 183, the 220 target is expected to be achieved by December 2023 1.8.
-All rental housing units in the portfolio to have a HameFit [®] certificate by 30 June 2024 All housing units to have received a HoppeEit® certificate by 30 June 2024 Achieved All housing units received a HomeEit® certificated All housing units to have received a HoppeEit® certificate by 30 June 2024 Not Achiaved All housing units are expected to have received a UppeEit ® certificated by 30 June 2024 1.9.
-Any rental housing units purchased and not already utilising electricity or renewable sources of energy for space heating, water heating, and cooking facilities, shall be converted to utilise only electricity or renewable sources of energy within five years of acquisition Convert all purchased units that do not already do so, to utilise only electricity or renewable sources of energy for space heating, water heating, and cooking facilities within five years of acquisition N/A No units in the existing portfolio utilise non-renewable energy sources.
-No units acquired during 2023/24 utilise non-renewable energy sources Convert all purchased units that do not already do so, to utilise only electricity or renewable sources of energy for space heating, water heating, and cooking facilities within five years of acquisition N/A No units in the existing portfolio utilise non-renewable energy sources.
-No units acquired during 2022/23 utilise non-renewable energy sources 1.10.
-New rental housing units constructed by UPL to utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities All units constructed by UPL to utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities N/A No units were constructed during 2023/24 All units constructed by UPL to utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities N/A No units were constructed during 2022/23
+Measure Target Achieved Target Achieved 2024 2024 2023 2023 1.5 Percentage of total housing units occupied by low-income elderly greater than or equal to 85%.
+85% Not Achieved 80.77% identified NZ National Superannuation as their primary source of income.
+The existing tenants at recently acquired Properties have lowered this percentage.4 85% Not Achieved 75.27% identified NZ National Superannuation as their primary source of income.
+The existing tenants at recently acquired Properties have lowered this percentage.4 1.6 Annual rental increases to be no greater than \$50 per week per unit.
+No greater than \$50 per week per unit Achieved Rent increase no less than \$4 and no greater than \$20 per week per unit No greater than \$50 per week per unit Achieved There was no rent increase in FY22/23 1.7 Increase the portfolio size to 220 units by December 2024.
+220 units by December 2024 Not Achieved UPL has 188 units (includes 5 units at 17 Britannia St, which were completed in June 2024) 220 units by December 2023 Not Achieved Number of units decreased to 183, the 220 target is expected to be achieved by December 2023 1.8 All rental housing units in the portfolio to have All housing units Achieved All housing units Not Achieved a HomeFit® certificate by 30 June 2024. to have received a HomeFit® certificate by 30 June 2024 All housing units received a HomeFit® certificated to have received a HomeFit® certificate by 30 June 2024 All housing units are expected to have received a HomeFit® certificated by 30 June 2024 1.9 Any rental housing units purchased and Convert all N/A Convert all N/A not already utilising electricity or renewable sources of energy for space heating, water heating, and cooking facilities, shall be converted to utilise only electricity or renewable sources of energy within five years of acquisition. purchased units that do not already do so, to utilise only electricity or renewable sources of energy for space heating, water heating, and cooking facilities within five years of acquisition No units in the existing portfolio utilise non-renewable energy sources.
+No units acquired during 2023/24 utilise non-renewable energy sources purchased units that do not already do so, to utilise only electricity or renewable sources of energy for space heating, water heating, and cooking facilities within five years of acquisition No units in the existing portfolio utilise non-renewable energy sources.
+No units acquired during 2022/23 utilise non-renewable energy sources 1.10 New rental housing units constructed by UPL to All units Achieved All units N/A utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities. constructed by UPL to utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities 5 units were constructed during 2023/24 constructed by UPL to utilise only electricity or renewable sources of energy for space heating, water heating and cooking facilities No units were constructed during 2022/23